mozilla/nunjucks/docs/templating.md

 ### safe

 Mark the value as safe which means that in an environment with automatic escaping enabled this variable will not be escaped.

 ### selectattr (only the single-argument form)

 Filters a sequence of objects by applying a test to the specified attribute of each object, and only selecting the objects with the test succeeding.

 If no test is specified, the attribute’s value will be evaluated as a boolean.

 This is the opposite to ```rejectattr```.
-It will select all true outcomes.
+It will select all true Outputs.

 **Input**